beumsk/rpg/README.md

 - handle items curing malus

 - other player sprites to pick when starting?
-- add AI logic (not only first attack)
 - add time of play (+ paused when unfocus page?)
 - panoplie boost??

 - add visuals of items, stuff, attacks, fights...
-- decorate the maps
 - add sounds effects? => rewards, attacks, movements, clicks

 - world: game design? puzzle on some map?